notetakingforeggs/surfeillanceV2-frontend/README.md

 - Java JDK 8 or higher
 - Maven
 - An IDE (preferably IntelliJ IDEA)
-- postgres installed with nothing taking up the 2345 localhost port
+- An Android VM installed in your IDE
-- nothing already taking up the localhost 8080 port that spring boot will use.
+- Nothing already taking up the localhost 8080 port that spring boot will use.

 ### Installation